fabianlischka/InfoSec101/p2-WhatToDoNext.md

 ### How to evaluate which cryptographic tools to use?

 - Fact: Cryptography is hard!
-    - Weakest Link property: Adversary only needs to break the weakest link in the chain
+    - Weakest Link property:
+        - Adversary only needs to break the weakest link in the chain
+        - If you're careful 20 times, but careless once, you might already be screwed
+    - Adversary is not playing fair:
+        - Key Loggers
-    - Adversary is not playing fair: Timing attacks, Side channel attacks, Chosen Plaintext attacks, etc.
+        - Timing attacks, Side channel attacks, Chosen Plaintext attacks, etc.
+        - Rubber hose, Wrench (see xkcd comic below)
 - Thus: Desireable Attributes of a tool:
     - Organizational properties
         - Open Source